Classic Guest Skeptic: Dr. Pik Mukherji otherwise known as ER Cowboy on Twitter. Dr. Mukherji is an emergency physician from New York City.

 This method of ordinal analysis is similar to the IST-3 study looking at tPA at <6hrs.
 This method assumes that OR between each mRS is equal.
 While this ordinal method of analysis shows “statistical” benefit it is unclear if this translates to patient-oriented outcomes.

 There was an absolute decrease in the primary outcome of “poor outcome” of 3.6% (52.0% vs. 55.6%, NNT = 28, 95%CI 14 to infinity) favoring intensive lowering.
 This represented a 13% relative decrease.
 Again, this was not a statistically different outcome.
-Many of the surrogate measures were better with intensive lowering of the BP (anxiety, depression, mobility, and quality-of-life issues).
+Many of the surrogate measures were better with intensive lowering of the blood pressure (anxiety, depression, mobility, and quality-of-life issues).

 These observed differences between the two groups may have been because the study was unblinded.
 Treating physicians and patients were aware of their assigned groups.